oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * The translated document must include a reference to the original advisory as first element of the array `/document/references[]`.
 * It may insert translations for elements in arrays of `references_t` after the first element.
 However, it must keep the original urls as references at the end.

-## 5.10 Conformance Clause 9: CSAF consumer
+## 5.11 Conformance Clause 10: CSAF consumer

 A consumer satisfies the "CSAF consumer" conformance profile if:

 * It reads CSAF documents and interprets them according to the semantics defined in section 3.
 * It satisfies those normative requirements in section 3 that are designated as applying to CSAF consumers.

-## 5.11 Conformance Clause 10: Viewer
+## 5.12 Conformance Clause 11: Viewer

 A viewer satisfies the "viewer" conformance profile if: